Ollie-Judge/skate-shop/README.md

 ### Manual Testing

-* The game has been tested on Google Chrome, Internet Explorer, Mozilla Firefox, Safari and Brave browsers.
+* The website has been tested on Google Chrome, Internet Explorer, Mozilla Firefox, Safari and Brave browsers.
 * The website has been viewed on a variety of devices such as Desktop, Laptop, iPhone and Android phones.
-* A large amount of testing was done to ensure that all pages were linking correctly.
+* A large amount of testing was done to ensure that all pages, buttons and interactive elements are functioning correctly.
 * Friends and family members have been asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Manual Testing Screenshots